Should Agencies Be Called Agencies?

 All of these firms (and their categories and sub-categories) exist for just one reason; To influence the behaviors of consumers (B to B as well) for the benefit of the client marketer, the consumer herself and society as a whole.
 That’s it.

-When you scratch through it all, every one of these businesses are fundamentally in the behavior modification business.
+When you scratch through it all, every one of these businesses is fundamentally in the behavior modification business.
 That’s the only reason why marketers pay for their services.

 So ultimately, all are in the same big category.
 It just doesn’t have a generally accepted name.